TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Methods

-To align the reverse process $p$ with the true data distribution, we minimize the variational evidence lower bound (ELBO) of $-\log p({{x}_{0}}|\tilde{x})$.
-As derived in \cite{bib39}, this objective simplifies to minimizing the distance between the true noise $\epsilon$ and its prediction $\epsilon_{\theta}$.
-Using the L1 norm for robustness, the training loss becomes:
+We construct a diffusion model operating directly in the DCT domain, where both inputs and outputs are represented by truncated DCT coefficients.
+The \textit{forward diffusion process} $q$ and the \textit{reverse process} $p$ follow the canonical DDPM framework \cite{bib23} (Supplementary Note 3).

-Importantly, all signals in this framework are truncated DCT coefficients as described in Section \autoref{subsec:DCT and Truncating}.
-After denoising, the output coefficients are zero-padded to their original length and transformed back to the time domain via the 1D IDCT to yield the final denoised ECG signal.
+To align the reverse process $p$ with the true data distribution, it is standard practice to minimize the variational evidence lower bound (ELBO) of $-\log p(\boldsymbol{d}_0|\tilde{\boldsymbol{d}})$, where $\boldsymbol{d}_0$ denotes the clean DCT coefficient vector and $\tilde{\boldsymbol{d}}$ represents its noisy observation.
+As derived in \cite{bib39}, this objective simplifies to minimizing the distance between the true noise $\epsilon$ and its prediction from the noise predictor $\epsilon_{\theta}$.
+We employ a hybrid loss combining Charbonnier loss in both time and DCT domains \cite{bib33}.
+The overall loss function is represented as: